NoobCookie/Notes/Linux/CMDLINE.md

 ##### Options and arguments

-Most commands in the terminal are followed by one or more *options* that modify their behavior, and further, by one ore more *arguments* on which the command acts.
+Most commands in the terminal are followed by one or more *options* that modify their behavior, and further, by one or more *arguments* on which the command acts.

 Example syntax:
 `command -options arguments`

 Most commands use options consisting of a single character preceded by a dash, ex. "-l".
-Manny commands however, including those from GNU Proect, also support *long options*, which consist of a word preceded by two dashes, ex. "--reverse".
-Also many commands allow for multiple short options to be commbined together.
+Manny commands however, including those from GNU Project, also support *long options*, which consist of a word preceded by two dashes, ex. "--reverse".
+Also many commands allow for multiple short options to be combined together.

 Example:
 `$ ls -lt`

-Commands **ls** is given two options "l" to produce long format output and "t" to sort results by file's last modification time.
+Command **ls** is given two options "l" to produce long format output and "t" to sort results by file's last modification time.

 *Common ls options*